 Stanley is immediate past President of the American Jewish Committee (AJC), Co-Founder of the India-Israel Forum, and Co-Chair of the Muslim-Jewish Advisory Council.
-He serves as a board member or advisor for numerous institutions including New York University College of Dentistry; the University of Pennsylvania School of Dental Medicine; the Columbia University Medical Center; University of the People; Hebrew University; Tel Aviv University; the University of the Witwatersrand Fund; The World Economic Forum’s Health Care Governors; the Business Council for International Understanding; the Japan Society; and the Metropolitan Opera.
+He serves as a board member or advisor for numerous institutions including New York University College of Dentistry; the University of Pennsylvania School of Dental Medicine; the Columbia University Medical Center; University of the People; Hebrew University; Tel Aviv University; the University of the Witwatersrand Fund; The World Economic Forum’s Health Care Governors; the Business Council for International Understanding, the Japan Society and the Metropolitan Opera.
 Stanley is an honorary member of the American Dental Association and the Alpha Omega Dental Fraternity.
-He is the recipient of the Ellis Island Medal of Honor; the CR Magazine Corporate Responsibility Lifetime Achievement Award; Honorary Doctorates from The University of the Witwatersrand, Hofstra University, A.T.
-Still University’s Arizona School of Dentistry and Oral Health, Case Western Reserve University, and Farmingdale State College (SUNY); and an Honorary Fellowship from King’s College London – Dental Institute and the International College of Dentists.
+He is the recipient of the Ellis Island Medal of Honor; the CR Magazine Corporate Responsibility Lifetime Achievement Award; the 2017 CEO of the year award by Chief Executive Magazine; Honorary Doctorates from The University of the Witwatersrand, Western University of Health Sciences, Hofstra University, A.T.
+Still University’s Arizona School of Dentistry and Oral Health, Case Western Reserve University and Farmingdale State College (SUNY); and Honorary Fellowship from King’s College London – Dental Institute and the International College of Dentists.

-Stanley, together with his wife, Marion Bergman, and their family are active supporters of organizations fostering the arts, higher education, cultural diversity, grassroots healthcare, and sustainable entrepreneurial economic development initiatives in the United States, Africa, and other developing regions of the world.
+Stanley, together with his wife, Marion Bergman, and their family are are active supporters of organizations fostering the arts, higher education, cultural diversity and grassroots health care and sustainable entrepreneurial economic development initiatives in the United States, Africa and other developing regions of the world.

 Stanley is a graduate of The University of the Witwatersrand in South Africa, and is a South African Chartered Accountant and a NYS Certified Public Accountant (CPA).